 Caged pets (birds, rabbits, etc.) need to be brought in their regular cages along with their regular food.

-For the protection of your pets and the other pets staying with us, we only board pets that are current on vaccines, and are currently on a heartworm and intestinal parasite preventative such as Sentinel or Heartgard.
+For the protection of your pets and the other pets staying with us, we are only able to board pets that are up to date on vaccines, treated for fleas, and are currently on a heartworm / parasite preventative like Sentinel, Trifexis, or Heartgard .
 If your pet is not current, we will be happy to bring anything needed up to date.

 Our boarding rate is $30 per night for dogs and $25 per night for cats.
 Diabetic pets are $40 per night.
 Call us for boarding rates on other pets as they vary.
 We invite you to tour our boarding facilities at any time during regular office hours.

 If your dog is in need of a bath, leave it to us.
 We have a full size tub, a complete line of both therapeutic and cleansing shampoos, and warm cage dryers for your pet to dry in comfort.
 Our baths include a nail trim, anal gland cleaning, and ear cleaning at no extra charge.
 Give us a call to let us know when you will be dropping your dog off.
 Prices vary depending on the size of your dog.